Step by Step

 Biomarker exams allow doctors to reduce the chemical load.
 If, say, the test reveals that a patient’s colorectal cancer possesses a KRAS mutation, doctors know that the chemotherapy drugs Erbitux or Vectibix will probably be most effective.
 “The example I like to give is of a lock and a key,” Log says.
 “If you’re trying to get into a house and you have a keychain with tons of keys, you need to figure out which one will unlock the door.
 Biomarker testing lets us figure out which key we need to go in.”

 The catch?
 Biomarker testing is much pricier than a standard blood exam, running $1,700 on average for folks who are underinsured or don’t have insurance, according to the National Conference of State Legislatures.
-Although most insurers cover at least some variations of the screening, members of the Colorado House of Representatives introduced a bill this past session that would have forced insurers to pay for every kind of biomarker exam.
-(Colorado would’ve become the fifth state to approve such a bill, behind Arizona, Illinois, Louisiana, and Rhode Island.)
-The legislation didn’t make it out of the Appropriations Committee, but its sponsors hope to take it up again next year.
-Until then, Coloradans can only hope providers’ fees aren’t too rich for their patients’ blood.
+Although most insurers cover at least some variations of the screening, members of the Colorado House of Representatives introduced a bill in the 2023 regular session that would have forced insurers to pay for every kind of biomarker exam.
+(Colorado would’ve become

 13%

-Glioblastoma patients who reached the five-year mark after receiving DCVax-L, an immunotherapy injection co-developed by Dr. Michael Pearlman of HealthOne’s Swedish Medical Center.
+Glioblastoma patients who reached the five-year mark after receiving DCVax-L, an immunotherapy injection co-developed by Dr. Michael Pearlman, formerly of HCA HealthOne’s Swedish Medical Center.
 Pearlman partnered with hospitals in four countries to treat 331 patients, and though the results of the clinical trial might appear disappointing, the doc is thrilled with the outcome.
 Why?
 Because the five-year mark currently sits at 6.9 percent, a number that has remained unchanged for decades.
 DCVax-L delivered the largest increase in survival rates in 20 years, an accomplishment Pearlman says is “simply extraordinary.”

 Although Boston and San Francisco are regarded as the cancer-fighting capitals of the U.S. biotech and pharmaceutical industries, metro Denver’s contributions to the cause shouldn’t be overlooked.
 Here, four local companies that could be on the verge of developing the next big things—or already have.